klavins/LeanBook/md/src/Connectives.md

     (λ hp => Or.inr hp)               -- p → (q ∨ p)
     (λ hq => Or.inl hq)               -- q → (q ∨ p)
 ```
- Once again, the elimination rule is just a convenience and the proof could be written with match.
+ Once again, the elimination rule is just a convenience and the proof could have been written with `match`.

 ## False is Inductive